 In this section, and in the Data Management section, you will learn about

-You can find some quick information about searching for data, data management plans and data archiving by clicking the arrows in the figure below.
+You can find some quick information about searching for data, data management plans and data archiving in the figure below.

 There is no consensus on the definition on the term "data" or "research data" - it varies according to discipline and project funder.
 To start with, we can use a definition taken from the Research Council of Norway (NFR, 2017):